boxiness/trimatch/README.md

 ## Game Design Philosophy

-Unlike traditional puzzle games that guarantee a solution, TriMatch embraces the idea that some positions are doomed from the start—just like in life.
-And because you’re playing against a perfect minimax AI, the game doesn’t ask you to beat it fairly.
-Instead, it dares you to exploit loopholes, restart ruthlessly, and search for winnable patterns in a landscape that offers no obvious feedback.
+TriMatch is a brutally difficult puzzle game that rejects the comforting fairness of traditional design, embracing instead a world where some positions are unwinnable from the start—mirroring life itself.
+Played against a perfect minimax AI, it dares players to exploit loopholes, restart ruthlessly, and find patterns in a system that offers no feedback and no mercy.
+With no gradual progress—only sudden failure—every move is an act of quiet desperation or brilliance, its significance revealed only in hindsight.
+What began as a flaw became the point: TriMatch isn’t about fairness, but about survival and subversion in a rigged world, challenging the coddling trends of modern game design and reviving the raw satisfaction of learning through struggle.

-There’s no gradient of progress—only sudden cliffs.
-One misstep may doom you ten turns later, and you’ll never know it until it’s too late.
-The result?
-Every move becomes a quiet act of desperation or brilliance, with meaning only revealed in hindsight.
-TriMatch asks: What does it mean to win when the system is stacked against you?

-It’s a “hot potato with bombs”—each player trying to avoid being the last to act when the board explodes.
-And in doing so, TriMatch becomes a metaphor for survival, strategy, and subversion in a rigged world.

-TriMatch began as a brutally difficult game.
-At first, I felt it needed fixing.
-But then came a philosophical shift: what if the harshness is the point?
-TriMatch isn’t about fairness—it’s about confronting a system stacked against you, where the only path forward is to exploit, adapt, and outwit.
-It reflects a deeper truth: in life, you don’t always win by playing honorably—you win by surviving a rigged game using every tool available.

-Modern games often over-coddle players—highlighting objectives, auto-scaling enemies, offering endless tips—removing the challenge and mystery that make games meaningful.
-This smoothing-over kills the satisfaction of discovery and learning through failure.
-Older games embraced discomfort, forcing players to think, explore, and fail.
-That struggle was the point—and the reward.
-Without it, modern games risk becoming hollow theme park rides instead of true tests of skill and curiosity.

 ---